samuelcalegari/rocket-ldap-synchro/README.md

 ## Introduction

-**rocket-ldap-synchro** is a python program wich synchronize LDAP users and RocketChat local users by using RocketChat API.
+**rocket-ldap-synchro** is a python program which synchronize LDAP users and RocketChat local users by using RocketChat API.

 ## Installation